 In Year One, we make the transition from following the Foundation Stage curriculum to learning in National Curriculum subject areas.
 We start each day promptly at 8.50, beginning each day with a Letters and Sounds lesson which teaches us the skills to learn to read, spell and write.
 This also helps us to develop our skills in preparation for the Year One Phonics test in June which gives a pass or fail result.
 Daily English and Maths lessons take place in the mornings.
 Assembly takes place each day.
 Afternoons are when we learn through topic themes.
-ICT and swimming in our own school pool and using our beautiful school grounds are especially popular and enjoyable sessions.
+Swimming in our own school pool and using our beautiful school grounds are especially popular and enjoyable sessions.
 We also love our class mascot, Jigsaw Jack who teaches and inspires us to be the best citizens and learners that we can be.

 We start the year by agreeing on the golden class rules which help everyone to understand how to be good learners and how to respect others.

 Our golden rules are:

 BE HONEST - Tell the truth and help to make things right again.

 ENCOURAGE OTHERS - Find ways to help each other learn.